We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • No large-diameter pan

 If one nonstick frying pan is good, two is better.
 This set includes both an 8-inch and a 10-inch frying pan, so you’ll always have the pan you need.
-(However, we do with there was an even larger option for when you've got a lot on your plate.)
+(However, we do wish there were an even larger option for when you've got a lot on your plate.)
 A stainless steel base keeps the pans from warping and makes them suitable for use on induction cooktops.
 They have a hard-anodized nonstick finish and are made from aluminum for even heating.

-Finish: Hard anodized nonstick | Oven Safe: 500 degrees | Sizes: 8 and 10 inches (included in the set)
+Finish: Hard anodized nonstick | Oven-Safe: 500 degrees | Sizes: 8 and 10 inches (included in the set)

 What We Like